-The openness in science is mirrored in collaborative spaces, which have inherited the collaborative DNA of the Web.
-"To complexity manage the of technological landscape, hackers [programmers] turn to fellow hackers [programmers] (along with manuals, books, mailing lists, documentation, and search engines) for constant information, guidance, and help."
-(Coleman, 2012, p.
+The openness in science is mirrored in collaborative spaces, which have inherited the collaborative DNA of the Web. " To manage the complexity of the technological landscape, hackers [programmers] turn to fellow hackers [programmers] (along with manuals, books, mailing lists, documentation, and search engines) for constant information, guidance, and help. " (Coleman, 2012, p.
 107).
 In the mid-1980s, Richard Stalleman, a programmer at MIT, initiated the free/libre movement, arguing that the digital properties of software (easy copying and distribution) make it possible to treat it as a public good.